py-econometrics/panel-at-scale-code/README.md

 # panel-at-scale-code

-code for panel models at scale
+Code to reproduce figures in CODE paper panel regressions at scale.